hacktober-pros/hackfest22/Resources/Golang Tutorial.md

 # Golang Tutorial

-> Hey guys, as a Golang Engineer beginner, how can we learn one fast and effective?
+> Hey guys, as a Golang Engineer beginner, how can we learn one fast and effectively?
 This is the answer.

 - [Golang tutorial series](https://golangbot.com/learn-golang-series/)
 - [Go Language Advanced Programming](https://zalopay-oss.github.io/go-advanced/)